 This particular district is well worth a visit as it is the political headquarters of not only Tokyo but Japan itself.
-This is where the prime minister lives as well as where the Imperial Palace can be found.
+This is where the prime minister lives as well as where the Tokyo Imperial Palace can be found.
 If it’s good enough for political leaders and royalty then it’s probably a good location to stay in!

 As well as a political centre, Chiyoda is also a base for many of Tokyo’s businesses.
 This is why the people travelling through this district are so varied.
-The leisure travellers come for the history and for the reverence that Japanese people hold this place in.
+The leisure travelers come for the history and for the reverence that Japanese people hold this place in.